attilammagyar/js80p/README.md

 random water droplets.
 The louder you play the more probable that you will cause a droplet to fall, unless you turn them off completely by turning the mod wheel down to zero.

+<a id="preset-analog-brass-at-mpe"></a>

+### Analog Brass AT MPE

+A version of the Analog Brass AT preset that is set up for MIDI Polyphonic Expression (MPE).
+Uses the lower MPE zone with 15 channels by default.

+<a id="preset-analog-brass-mod-mpe"></a>

+### Analog Brass mod MPE

+A version of the Analog Brass mod preset that is set up for MIDI Polyphonic Expression (MPE).
+Uses the lower MPE zone with 15 channels by default.

+<a id="preset-crystal-bowl"></a>

+### Crystal Bowl

+Singing bowls (standing bells) made of crystal.
+High velocity notes emulate a struck bowl which rings out and fades naturally, while low velocity notes evoke a bowl that slowly begins to resonate while the mallet is circling its rim.
+The mod wheel and aftertouch introduce different kinds of subtle instabilities to the sound.

+<a id="preset-metal-bowl"></a>

+### Metal Bowl

+Metallic sounding singing bowls (standing bells).
+High velocity notes emulate a struck bowl which rings out and fades naturally, while low velocity notes evoke a bowl that slowly begins to resonate while the mallet is circling its rim.
+The mod wheel and aftertouch introduce different kinds of subtle instabilities to the sound.

+<a id="preset-metal-bowl-bright"></a>

+### Metal Bowl Bright

+Bright, metallic sounding singing bowls (standing bells).
+High velocity notes emulate a struck bowl which rings out and fades naturally, while low velocity notes evoke a bowl that slowly begins to resonate while the mallet is circling its rim.
+The mod wheel and aftertouch introduce different kinds of subtle instabilities to the sound.

 <a href="#toc">Table of Contents</a>